21 Hidden Gems in Banff

 Explore: Rocky Mountaineer Train Trips

-Summer lakes in the Canadian mountains are well-known for their bright blue water.
-These spectacular bodies of water can be found all over the Banff area.
-During the winter, the rocky mountain lakes change into a winter wonderland and some even have frozen bubbles in the ice.
+During the summer months, lakes in the Canadian mountains are well-known for their bright blue waters.
+There are many spectacular lakes in the Banff area, including Lake Louise and Moraine Lake.
+During the winter, the rocky mountain lakes freeze over and some even have frozen bubbles in the ice.

-Ice bubbles are a natural phenomenon induced by methane pockets that are released underwater and freeze in time beneath the lake ice.
+Ice bubbles are a natural phenomenon induced by methane pockets that are released underwater and freeze beneath the lake ice.
 Abraham Lake has the most visible bubbles.
 This is made possible by the fact that the wind clears the ice in this area of the Rockies, making the bubbles easily visible.
+January to March is the best time to visit to see the ice bubbles.

-How to get here: Take the Icefield Parkway to Saskatchewan River Crossing then head east on Highway 11 to Preacher's Point.
+How to get here: Take Highway 1 to Lake Louise, then the Icefields Parkway (Highway 93) to Saskatchewan River Crossing.
+Head east on Highway 11.

 4. The Via Ferrata Tour

-The Banff Via Ferrata is a one-of-a-kind experience of adventure.
-Choose from four different tours to reach the summit of Mt Norquay: the Summiteer, the Ridge Walker, the Explorer, and the Skyline.
-Every tour is designed to accommodate all skill sets, allowing even inexperienced hikers to become mountaineers.
-With Mt.
-Norquay's Via Ferrata tour, you can scale a mountain if you can mount a ladder.
-This thrilling tour includes a variety of fixed anchors, suspension bridges, cables, and ladders to ascend to the top.
+The Banff Via Ferrata is a one-of-a-kind adventure experience.
+Choose from five different tours on Mt Norquay: the Summiteer, the Ridgewalker, the Alpinist, the Explorer, and the Skyline.
+On Mt.
+Norquay's Via Ferrata tour, you are able to scale a mountain if you can mount a ladder.
+Via Ferrata routes feature a variety of fixed anchors, suspension bridges, cables, and ladders.

 5. Mt.
 Norquay